 - Gladiator is a community driven format.
 It is unsanctioned and has no association with Wizards of the Coast.
 It has no association with sanctioned formats like Historic on Arena.

 - Gladiator is a distinct format from Historic Highlander, Canadian Highlander, Seven Point (Auslander), and other singleton formats.
 Players new to competitive singleton are encouraged to experience the joy of playing those formats, some of which have thriving communities on Discord and Magic Online.

 So why should you play?

-Gladiator is an Eternal Arena format.
+Gladiator is an eternal Arena format.
 As your cards rotate out of standard, they can still be used for competitive high-level play.
 Any cards introduced into the Arena ecosystem are available for use in the format.
 This also makes the format the cheapest and most accessible singleton format available to new players.
-Your 1-off build-around draft mythic’s are a playset for use in deckbuilding.
-Many decks can be built for free if you are a Draft Only arena player with some extra wildcards lying around.
+Your 1-off build-around draft mythic rares are a playset for use in deckbuilding.
+Many decks can be built for free if you are a Draft only Arena player with some extra wildcards lying around.
 Matches require no buy-in costs and there is already a thriving and inclusive community passionate about discussing the format, and playing games.

 And perhaps the most appealing reason for diving into playing Gladiator?
 The decisions you get to make!
 With a smaller card pool than other eternal formats, and no side boards, every card you include in your list is a decision, a cost benefit analysis that you as a brewer get to make.
-There are no cheap tutors or free counterspells.
+There are few cheap tutors and free counter spells.
 Choosing to include powerful “hate” cards comes at a price If you draw a Leyline of the Void against a mono-colored aggressive deck.